microsoft/TypeScript-Handbook/pages/Functions.md

 let myAdd = function(x: number, y: number): number { return x + y; };
 ```

-We can add types to each of the parameters and then to the function itself to add a return type.
+We can add a type to each of the parameters and then to the function itself to specify the return type.
-TypeScript can figure the return type out by looking at the return statements, so we can also optionally leave this off in many cases.
+TypeScript can figure the return type out by looking at the return statements, so we can also leave this unspecified in many cases.

 ## Writing the function type

-Now that we've typed the function, let's write the full type of the function out by looking at each piece of the function type.
+Now that we've typed the function, let's write the whole type of the function out by looking at each piece of the function type.

 ```ts
 let myAdd: (x: number, y: number) => number =